Fast and Credible Likelihood-Free Cosmology with Truncated Marginal Neural Ratio Estimation: Simulation-based inference methodology

 Both networks are trained simultaneously, minimizing the loss function Eq.~\eqref{eqn:loss-function} as described above. \emph{Importantly, this means that both inference and data compression happens concurrently, in contrast to other algorithms in the literature} (see discussion in Sec.~\ref{sec:pydelfi}).

 It is of interest to examine how optimization selects features $\bs$ if the compression network has limited bandwidth.
-Assuming that for a given compression network $C_\phi(\bx)$ the ratio estimator $r_\phi$ is fully converged, in the sense that it equals the posterior-to-prior ratio $p(\btheta|\bs)/p(\btheta)$, one can show that the loss function Eq.~\eqref{eqn:loss-function} acquires the value
+Assuming that for a given compression network $C_\phi(\bx)$ the ratio estimator $r_\phi$ is fully converged, in the sense that it equals to very good approximation the posterior-to-prior ratio $r_\phi(\bx, \btheta) \simeq p(\btheta|\bs = C_\phi(\bx))/p(\btheta)$.
+Note that the posterior is here conditioned on the summary statistics $\bs$, since it is this summary statistics that appears in the classifier in Eq.~\eqref{eqn:rhat}.
+The loss function Eq.~\eqref{eqn:loss-function} can then be written as\footnote{ This follows directly from the definition of the JSD.
+In fact,

+The substitution in the third line is valid because the log depends on data $\bx$ only through the summary $\bs(\bx) \equiv C_\phi(\bx)$.}

-This is two times the negative data-averaged Jensen-Shannon divergence (JSD) between the posterior (given compressed data $\bs$) and prior.
+Up to a constant, this is two times the negative data-averaged Jensen-Shannon divergence (JSD) between the posterior (given compressed data $\bs$) and prior.
 The JSD is given by

 where $M=(P+Q)/2$, where $D_{KL}$ denotes the Kullback-Leibler divergence